liayin/blog/_posts/2021-10-4-lit-metrics.md

 permalink: /posts/lit-metrics/
 ---

+This blog post continuously updates papers in econometrics.
+Please let me know if you have any questions by clicking on the "About" button and emailing me.

+* TOC
+{:toc}

 ### Causal Inference
 [Angrist (2021)](https://www.nber.org/papers/w29726): Empirical Strategies in Economics: Illuminating the Path from Cause to Effect
 - Nobel lecture